taman-ayun-temple

 When you think about Bali, you can picture the numerous natural beauties easily - stunning beaches, expansive sandy areas, rich rice terraces, and flowing waterfalls, all surrounded by towering volcanoes.
 However, the island's attraction goes beyond just its stunning scenery.
 Bali is a vibrant blend of historical sites, cultural gems, and traditional rituals that offer a glimpse into its past, present, and spiritual customs.

-Out of the numerous temples and historic sites on the island, Pura Taman Ayun (Taman Ayun Temple) is notable.
+Out of the numerous temples and historic landmarks on the island, Pura Taman Ayun (Taman Ayun Temple) is notable.
 For those keen on understanding Balinese culture, this royal temple located in Mengwi is a must-visit.

 Visit the Royal Temple of Mengwi